tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

 10. Fill Key with `service` and in Value with `api`.
 11. Add another tag with Key `environment` and Value `prod`.
 These keys will help us identify our EC2 instances running the API later.
 12. Click on Next: Configure Security Group.
-13. Make sure the _Create a new security group_ option is selected and write a descritive name on the _Security group name:_ field.
+13. Make sure the _Create a new security group_ option is selected and write a descriptive name on the _Security group name:_ field.
 You cannot rename it later so choose the name wisely.
 14. Click Add Rule.
 15. In port range put `9000` and in Source `0.0.0.0/0`, and add a meaningful description.
 This will enable incoming traffic on port 9000 from every IP, so you can "contact" your instance from the outside.
 If you pay attention, by default we also get a rule allowing inbound traffic on port 22, which we will use for SSH'ing to the instance.
 Also by default, outbound traffic (that is, traffic originating from your instance) will be allowed to any destination and port, but you could restrict that later by editing the outbound rules for the security group.
 16. Click Review and Launch.